PedroGaya/hellblazers/quickstart-sections/spreads/player/06-equipment-cyberware.md

 If you choose a **_light_** loadout, you get **two slots**, but **cannot carry heavy items**.
 If you choose a **_heavy_** loadout, you get **four slots**, but must declare heavy items beforehand.
 If you fill a third slot while light, you become heavy.
 Like with standard equipment, if you fill a fifth slot, you become encumbered, and can't fill more than five.

 Using a loadout changes your vantage - _light_ characters are usually inconspicuous and agile, while _heavy_ characters are strapped up and ready to go. _Encumbered_ characters are sluggish and prone to errors.

-# Page 12

-## Cyberware

-Each character has **five slots** for installing cyberware.
-Like with equipment, each piece of tech has an associated cost in slots proportional to its impact on the body - one slot for **light** cyberware, two for **heavy**.

-## Neurodrugs

-Neurodrugs **temporarily increase cyberware capacity** and allow for cyberware installation.
-If any cyberware ends up using slots that are no longer available (usually due to abstinence), the user starts **crashing out**.

-## Crashing Out

-After a small period of excess usage of cyberware, the user enters the first stage of the crash out, with intense headaches, anxiety, dilated pupils and other symptoms of withdrawal.

-**The first stage usually lasts 24h**, after which **roll 2d and pick one**:

-- The user goes **catatonic**, entering a vegetative-like stupor.
-- The user goes **psycho**, losing control of the self for sporadic periods.
-- The user **gets fried** in intense pain, permanently damaging cyberware.
-- The user experiences **gradual organ failure**, leading to death.
-- The user **slowly develops an incurable neurodegenerative disease**.
-- The crash **recedes**, with seemingly increased cyberware capacity (+1).

-An ongoing crash can be stopped with intense care, re-introduction of neurodrugs and any necessary rehab.